-From a US perspective, biotechs should typically engage with the FDA once their initial preclinical work is completed and they're ready to go into the first in-human studies.
-They should request a pre-IND meeting with the FDA to present the current CMC [chemical, manufacturing, and control] and preclinical data or plans, in combination with the phase I clinical trial design.
+"From a US perspective, biotechs should typically engage with the FDA once their initial preclinical work is completed and they're ready to go into the first in-human studies," explains Brad Hansman, Vice President of Site Activation & Maintenance at Medpace.
+"They should request a pre-IND meeting with the FDA to present the current CMC (chemical, manufacturing, and control) and preclinical data or plans, in combination with the phase I clinical trial design."

-This allows the biotech to receive feedback on the collected data as well as the trial design early on, before going into in-human studies.
-Moreover, when it comes to developing innovative investigational products such as biologics, biotechs have the possibility to engage with the FDA in so-called INTERACT meetings even earlier during preclinical stages.
-In INTERACT meetings, biotechs can receive advice on CMC, toxicology and pharmacology, as well as clinical sections of the development program from FDA officials.
+This allows the biotech to receive feedback on the collected data as well as the trial design early on, before initiating in-human studies.
+Moreover, when it comes to developing innovative investigational products such as biologics, biotechs have the possibility to engage with the FDA in so-called INTERACT meetings even earlier during preclinical stages^[5].
+In INTERACT meetings, biotechs can receive advice on CMC, toxicology, and pharmacology, as well as clinical sections of the development program from FDA officials.

 In Europe, the EMA also supports early engagement.
-"The EMA actually endorses early engagement with them," says Sargon Daniel, Associate Director, Regulatory Affairs at Medpace.
+"The EMA actually endorses early engagement with them," says Hansman.
 "That includes giving scientific advice and protocol assistance.
 But they are not just simply looking at the product as a whole, but also at the quality, and non-clinical and clinical plans."

-However, although the EMA is the governing authority in Europe with its own processes and procedures, each European country also comes with its own national authority.
-Examples include the Medicines and Healthcare Products Regulatory Agency (MHRA) in the UK and the Federal Institute for Drugs and Medical Devices (BfArM) in Germany .
+Although the EMA is the governing authority in Europe with its own processes and procedures, each European country also comes with its own national authority.
+Examples include the Medicines and Healthcare Products Regulatory Agency (MHRA) in the UK and the Federal Institute for Drugs and Medical Devices (BfArM) in Germany^{[6][7]}.

-Of course, there are also biotechs that want to work and/ or market both in the US and in Europe.
-"For this situation, there is a scheme where biotechs can receive dual scientific advice from both authorities at the same time," Daniel explains.
+Of course, there are also biotechs that want to work and/or market both in the US and Europe.
+"For this situation, there is a scheme where biotechs can receive dual scientific advice from both authorities at the same time," Hansman explains.
 "This will allow you to harmonize the information and scientific advice received at early stages and adjust your plans accordingly."

 While engaging with the regulatory authorities early on is important for every drug developer, it is paramount for those working on a rare or orphan disease indication or on a therapeutic indication with a high unmet medical need.
-In this case, early engagement can provide information on stages in which the authorities might be willing to be more flexible.
+In this case, early engagement can provide information information on which stages the authorities might be willing to be more flexible, says Hansman.

 "You're getting feedback early on in the process to enable more streamlined clinical development that may lead to an agreement.
-So instead of running multiple phase II and phase III trials, you could get away with a single pivotal trial to support marketing approval for a particular indication, for example."
-Sometimes, biotechs are working with such state-of-the-art technologies that there are not defined regulatory processes in place yet.
-Here it is also essential to work closely with the regulatory agencies.
+So instead of running multiple phase II and phase III trials, you could get away with a single pivotal trial to support marketing approval for a particular indication, for example," says Hansman.

+Sometimes, biotechs are working with such state-of-the-art technologies that there are no defined regulatory processes in place yet.
+It is thus essential to work closely with the regulatory agencies.
 A biotech should try to understand the competitive landscape.
 Namely, whether it is actually the first in that particular space or whether there are other competitors in the space but none of them have approved or marketed the technology yet.

-It's important to understand this upfront because sometimes biotechs can gain competitive intelligence from what's publicly available and that's really important.

-In a scenario where the biotech is truly the first and they are sort of creating as they going along, then that's when it's critical to look for additional regulatory interactions.
-Where there is no pathway established, the agency will be more willing to engage and to help define the pathway, particularly from a clinical safety and efficacy perspective.
+"It's important to understand this upfront because sometimes you can gain competitive intelligence from what's publicly available and that's really important," Hansman explains.
+"If there's a scenario where you're truly the first and you're sort of creating as you go along, then that's when it's critical to look for additional regulatory interactions.
+Where there is no pathway established, the agency will be more willing to engage and to help define the pathway, particularly from a clinical safety and efficacy perspective."